 Here are the average returns on investment for renovation and improvement projects on midrange single family rental homes:

 Renovations on upscale homes yield similar returns on investment, according to Remodeling.
 The Cost vs. Value Report findings have been fairly consistent for years in that almost every remodeling project for single family homes is a net money loser if it's undertaken for an immediate resale.
 In 2015, only one project, adding a steel entry door, broke even on average.
 In past years, you could break even simply by installing a nice, new garage door.

 It's vital to note that these ROI calculations use only the comparatively narrow criteria of a real estate flipper.
 The reason most rental property owners make these renovations isn't for personal profit, but for personal enjoyment, and that enjoyment has value in itself.

 When calculating break-even points on rental property renovation and improvement projects, keep your target ROI, or "hurdle rate," and the time value of money in mind.

 After all, any rental real estate owner with an extra couple thousand dollars to spare has a million other investment opportunities available to them beyond making improvements and renovations to their properties.
-It's therefore essential to keep the opportunity cost of any project in mind; you need to get a substantial projected ROI on any renovation or improvement project to make it worthwhile.
+It's therefore essential to keep the opportunity cost of any project in mind.
+You need to get a substantial projected ROI on any renovation or improvement project to make it worthwhile.

 On the other hand, if you fail to make needed repairs, your rental property could go unrented for extended lengths of time as prospective renters choose to lease other, more modernized and well-maintained housing options.
 This would also have a severe detrimental impact on your rental income.

-be very careful when committing substantial amounts of money to any project, even ones that conventional wisdom would have you believe are slam dunks.
+Be very careful when committing substantial amounts of money to any project, even ones that conventional wisdom would have you believe are slam dunks.
 Don't remodel just for the sake of remodeling, as doing so may end up costing you considerably more than the extra rental income that you'll earn!